Free EDF(+) software and datafiles

 2010-2012.
 Scilab has this Scilab EDF/EDF+ reader/writer, based on Teunis' C++ library.

-with our EDF viewer Polyman because its
+own attenuator can be tested with our EDF viewer Polyman because its

 +/-100uV levels.
-If you use Polyman, scaling is
+If you use Polyman, scaling is done automatically if

 2003-2006.
 Raphael Schneider made the open source software libRASCH, for viewing and analysis of signals in many formats including EDF and EDF+.